sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 ## Installing the GNSS unit - Antenna orientation

 Ensure the ceramic antenna (light brown or beige in color) faces skywards.
 To provide the strongest signal and best hemispherical satellite coverage.

-And be sure its mounted a minimum of 5cm away from any source of Radio Frequency or (Electro) Magnetic interference. **e.g.** Digital or Analogue video transmitters.
-A radio receiver that has telemetry.
-Or for the sake of the magnetometer/compass.
-Any source of magnetic field, like high current power wires, motors or a beeper.
+* **Important** : Be sure your GNSS module is mounted a minimum of 5cm away from any source of Radio Frequency or (Electro) Magnetic interference. **e.g.** A digital or analog video transmitters and its antenna.
+A radio receiver that has telemetry and its antenna.
+Or for the sake of the magnetometer, any source of magnetic fields, like high current power wires, motors or a beeper.

  ![TOP_Matek GNSS](http://www.mateksys.com/wp-content/uploads/2023/03/M10Q-5883_4.jpg)